 India last week successfully flight tested the indigenously designed and developed Kaveri engine during Flying Test Bed (FTB) trials at the Gromov Flight Research Institute (GFRI) in Russia.
 In its first flight, the engine flew for more than one hour up to at an altitude of 6,000 meters (19,685.04 ft.) at a speed of Mach 0.6.
 Engine control, performance and health during the flight were found to be excellent.
 With this test, the Kaveri engine has now completed a major milestone of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "India-made Kaveri Engine Clears Trials In Russia".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "India-made Kaveri Engine Clears Trials In Russia".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.